samuelgfeller/documentation/php/config.md

-# Ways to write and access config
+# How to write and access config values in php

 ## Config as array